jaredmiller219/AppDock/DOCUMENTATION.md

 AppDock is a macOS menu bar app that presents a dock-style grid of running apps.
 The app runs as a status item with a popover UI, and it exposes quick actions (hide, quit) via a command-click context menu.

+## Recent Changes

+- Dock updates in real time when new apps launch (launch events insert at the front).
+- Quitting apps does not remove them from the dock list by design.
+- Context menu dismisses when clicking outside and re-animates when switching apps.
+- Status bar icon now uses a system symbol with a fallback image.
+- Relaunch uses `NSWorkspace.OpenConfiguration` and `openApplication(at:)` APIs.
+- Minimized apps are restored via `unhide()` + `activateAllWindows` and a relaunch event.

+## Feature Highlights

+- Fixed-size grid with padding slots for a consistent layout.
+- Command-click context menu with Hide/Quit actions.
+- Command-hover remove affordance for manual list cleanup.
+- Lightweight menu bar UI with a centered popover.
+- App list is derived from `NSWorkspace` running apps and sorted by launch time.

+## Glossary

+- **Dock Grid**: The 3x4 grid of app icons rendered in the popover.
+- **Popover**: The floating menu bar window that hosts the dock UI.
+- **Context Menu**: The overlay with Hide/Quit actions for a single app.
+- **App Entry**: Tuple containing `(name, bundleid, icon)` stored in `AppState`.

 ## Instructions

 ### Build and Run